lscpku/Siam-R-CNN-used-for-annotation/README.md

-# VisualTracking_SiamR-CNN_ML-Project
+# Visual Tracking ML-Project implemented on SiamR-CNN

 This is Visual-Tracking machine learning project implemented on SiamR-CNN which is based on Faster R-CNN with visualization, written in Python3 and powered by TensorFlow 1.

-We borrow a lot of code from TensorPack's Faster R-CNN example: https://github.com/tensorpack/tensorpack/tree/master/examples/FasterRCNN
+We borrow some code from TensorPack's Faster R-CNN example: https://github.com/tensorpack/tensorpack/tree/master/examples/FasterRCNN

-And Siam R-CNN example: Visual Tracking by Re-Detection: https://github.com/VisualComputingInstitute/SiamR-CNN
+And from Siam R-CNN example: Visual Tracking by Re-Detection: https://github.com/VisualComputingInstitute/SiamR-CNN

 ## Installation